The best data visualization tools make it simpler and easier to provide business insights from data, and communicate these to stakeholders.

-Data visualization can make IT operations and tasks so much easier to understand.
 Rather than being faced with walls of data, simple charts can provide key information quickly in a way that different stakeholders can easily understand.

-Ultimately visualization will provide clear indicators of trends from large sets of data, or present otherwise important information such as core tasks or assignments in management processes.
+Ultimately visualization will provide clear indicators of trends from existing data, or present otherwise important information such as core tasks or assignments in management processes.

-The key to visualization is simplicity in the presentation, no matter how it is applied, and while there are industry specific applications of visualization, we'll present the best in general software platforms that can work in the widest range of situations.
+The key to visualization is simplicity in the presentation, no matter how it is applied, and while there are industry specific applications of visualization, we'll feature what we think are the best data visualization tools and apps currently available.

 Quire works by letting you map out tasks and thoughts in a simple to-do list format that can easily be rearranged and assigned to team members.
 Once tasks have been defined in the app, you can visually organize and assign these tasks using a Kanban board built into the system.
 The software makes it easy to flip between task lists and the Kanban board as needed.